 The definition of Non-Cooperative Borrowers is originally defined in RBI circular dated 26.02.2014 on ‘Frame work for Revitalizing Distressed Assets in the Economy-Guidelines on Joint Lenders’ Forum (JLF) and Corrective Action Plan (CAP).
-The definition of a Non-Cooperative Borrower as contained therein is now modified by RBI which reads as under:
+The definition of a Non-Cooperative Borrower as contained therein is modified by RBI on December 22,2014, which reads as under:

 “A non-cooperative borrower is one who does not engage constructively with his lender by defaulting in timely repayment of dues while having ability to pay, thwarting lenders’ efforts for recovery of their dues by not providing necessary information sought, denying access to assets financed / collateral securities, obstructing sale of securities, etc. In effect, a non-cooperative borrower is a defaulter who deliberately stone walls legitimate efforts of the lenders to recover their dues.”

 The norms for classifying a borrower as non-cooperative

 Banks/FIs have to follow the strict norms prescribed by RBI, while classifying/declassifying a borrower as non-cooperative borrower.
 The norm does not apply to small borrowers and only borrowers who are having aggregate fund based and non-fund based limits of Rs.50 million can be classified as non-cooperative.
 Besides the borrower company, the promoters and directors, persons who are in-charge and responsible for management (excluding independent directors and directors nominated by the Government and the lending institutions) of the company/business enterprises are classified as Non-cooperative borrowers.

 The procedure for classifying a borrower as non-cooperative